jpc7516/INLS-620-Project/Assignment/Readme.md

 image
 * An image of the item.

+itemListElement
+* An element of an item list or OfferCatalog

 priceCurrency
 * The currency (in 3-letter ISO 4217 format) of the price or a price component, when attached to PriceSpecification and its subtypes.